edicyl/TrackTidy-POC/README.md

-# 🎵 TrackTidy - A Terminal-Based DJ Music Manager
+# 🎵 TrackTidy - An all-in-one DJ Music Manager (POC)

 TrackTidy is a **command-line tool** for managing your music files.
 It allows you to:
 - ✅ **Edit metadata** (song title, artist, album, track number)